Working with Calculated Measures

 Calculated Measure Editor

-The Calculated Measure editor is where you define new calculated measures.
+The Calculated Measure editor is where you set up new calculated measures.

 The elements of the editor are identified in the image below: